mirror/dd-wrt/src/router/btrfsprogs/Documentation/ch-seeding-device.rst

 .. note::

-        There is a known bug with using remount to make the mount writeable: remount will leave the filesystem in a state where it is unable to clean deleted snapshots, so it will leak space until it is unmounted and mounted properly.
+        There was a known bug with using remount to make the mount writeable: remount will leave the filesystem in a state where it is unable to clean deleted snapshots, so it will leak space until it is unmounted and mounted properly.

+	That bug has been fixed in 5.11 and newer kernels.

 Furthermore, deleting the seeding device from the filesystem can turn it into a normal filesystem, provided that the writable device can also contain all the